gbif/ipt/dataHostingCentres.md

 The [iDigBio IPT](http://ipt.idigbio.org) provides helpdesk support to new data publishers in the US, and data publishing resources for datasets needing data mobilization support.
 Please contact the Joanna McCaffrey at jmccaffrey@flmnh.ufl.edu for assistance.

-[VertNet](http://vertnet.org/) provides helpdesk support to new publishers in the US, with a special focus on vertebrate collections and observations data.
+[VertNet](http://vertnet.org/) provides helpdesk support to institutions that have vertebrates among one or more of the data sets they want help publishing.
+In other words, if the institution is interested in publishing vertebrate data sets (whether specimens or observations), VertNet will help with publishing all of their data sets.
+This promotes efficiency when providing and maintaining support to the institution.
 Publishers of vertebrate data should refer to the section [[Vertebrate Data|dataHostingCentres#vertebrate-data]].

 The [United States Geological Survey (USGS)](http://www.usgs.gov/) provides helpdesk support to new publishers in the United States partnered or affiliated with the USGS or the U.S. Federal Government, and hosting support for datasets on the [USGS BISON IPT](https://bison.usgs.gov/ipt).
 Please contact <bison@usgs.gov> for assistance.
 Also note the USGS hosts IPTs for the following organisations/resources:
 + [Ocean Biogeographic Information System USA - OBIS-USA](https://www1.usgs.gov/obis-usa/ipt/)